AlfrescoArchive/acs-deployment-aws/README.md

 ### Deploy ACS EKS with AWS CLI
 **Note:** For using the CLI make sure that you uploaded the needed files to S3 how described in the [Upload Step](#upload-step)!

-Create ACS EKS with using the the [cloudformation command](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/index.html).
+Create ACS EKS with using the [cloudformation command](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/index.html).
 Make sure that you use the same bucket name and key prefix in the CLI command as you used in the [Upload Step](#upload-step)!

 ```bash
 aws cloudformation create-stack \